P-Mamba: Marrying Perona Malik Diffusion with Mamba for Efficient Pediatric Echocardiographic Left Ventricular Segmentation: Results and Discussion

 \subsection{Model Efficiency Comparison}

-Table~\ref{eff} presents the model efficiency comparison results of P-Mamba with some SOTA ViT methods with quadratic and linear complexity in terms of parameters, inference speed (ms), GPU memory usage, and GLOPs, where our P-Mamba significantly outperforms other methods in all metrics.
-The attention-free design of our Mamba branch significantly improves model efficiency even compared with linear complexity models.
-Our DWT-based PMD block brings no excessive parameters compared with the light ResNet block.
-Thus, our model is very efficient.
+Table~\ref{eff} presents the model efficiency comparison results of P-Mamba with various state-of-the-art methods, considering parameters, inference speed (ms), GPU memory usage (GB), and GFLOPs.
+Our P-Mamba significantly outperforms other methods across all metrics.
+Specifically, P-Mamba has the lowest parameter count (52.77M), fastest inference speed (9.18 ms), least GPU memory usage (4.95 GB), and lowest GFLOPs (24.66).
+The attention-free design of our Mamba block greatly enhances model efficiency, even compared to models with linear complexity.
+Additionally, our DWT-based PMD block does not add excessive parameters compared to the pure mamba net like U-Mamba, ensuring high efficiency.